Peruphasma schultei: Habitat

 P. schultei has been found in regions like the Cerro Casapita, which consists of grasslands and other vegetation the species is known to live in.
 The species best thrives in grassland and forest habitats, however they cannot handle pasturelands.

 Conservation status

 The insect is listed on the IUCN Red List as critically endangered and was last updated in May 2018.
 Since then, their population has been actively decreasing.
-While no direct conservation efforts have been made for the species themselves, they are known to inhabit at least three known protected areas that were created for the preservation of the endangered Marañon Poison Dart Frog.
+While no direct conservation efforts have been made for the species themselves, they are known to inhabit at least three known protected areas that were created for the preservation of the endangered Marañon poison frog.

 Threats

 Multiple threats to Peruphasma schultei are the result of human activities.
 These include habitat loss due to converting land for agriculture and livestock farming.
 There are also natural threats from wildfires.

 Etymology

 This species is named after Rainer Schulte, who collected the original specimens.
 One of its common names that is listed under the IUCN red list is the Golden-Eyed Stick Insect.